 This is the Curator Test.
 Anyone who wishes to become a Curator of the Art section must complete this test.
 Art knowledge should be your own.

 For the visual section, we expect you to evaluate the pieces of art provided.
 Samples of reasonable evaluations can be found in the Art subsection on individual pieces by other Curators.
-You should also accompany the evaluation with a scoring and a final verdict.
+You should also accompany the evaluation with a final verdict.

 When it is complete, submit it to an Art Tester.
 Your suitability will be assessed, and we will let you know what our decision is.